timomwa/originalimages/README.txt

   	The content of this file should be emptied into the server.

 ii)	Configuration
 		a.
-Create a database – for disambiguation, I suggest you call the database "original_images".
+Create a database â€“ for disambiguation, I suggest you call the database "original_images".
 		b.
 After your database is set, edit the configuration file.
 This file is located in the folder called "configuration".
 The lines of interest are 22, 24,26,28 and 30 which hold the values for database's name, database's user password, database's username and the database's host respectively.

 	File: configuration/configuration.php